-Practicum- Students should begin planning their practicum at the halfway mark in the program at least one semester prior to beginning the practicum.
-Consult with the departmental practicum coordinators and your advisor regarding practicum requirements.
+Applied Practice Experience (APEx)- Students should begin planning their APEx (practicum) at the halfway mark in the program at least one semester prior to beginning the practicum.
+Consult with the departmental practicum coordinators and your advisor regarding APEx requirements.

 Culminating Experience-The culminating experience may be completed concurrently or following the practicum.
 Planning for the culminating experience should also begin at least one semester before you wish to register for the course.